minoa-lang/reference/src/items/functions.md

 - a pattern

 If multiple names are provided, the parameter will be split into multiple invidual paramters.
-Otherwise, if a  pattern is used within a parameter, it must be an [irrifutable pattern](../patterns.md), for example:
+Otherwise, if a  pattern is used within a parameter, it must be an [irrifutable pattern], for example:
 ```
 fn name((value, _): (i32, i32)) -> i32 { value }
 ```